A non-backtracking method for long matrix and tensor completion: Setting and main results

 \subsection{Quantifying the convergence}

-The alignment between the spectrum of $B$ and the SVD of $A$ will be governed by a wealth of different quantities.
-For ease of understanding, we separate those parameters into two categories, depending on their role in the convergence.
+The alignment between the spectral decomposition of $B$ and the SVD of $A$ will be governed by a wealth of different quantities.
+For ease of understanding, we divide those parameters into two categories, depending on their role in the convergence.